-Supported by the Edmonton Arts Council’s Cultural Diversity Award, Shumaila will release her upcoming CD Mannat(just italics for album titles; no quotes) (a prayer, a wish) in October 2020, accompanying her vocals on her portable harmonium with North Indian tabla played by Ojas Joshi and the Iranian zither santur played by Mehdi Rezania.
+Supported by the Edmonton Arts Council’s Cultural Diversity Award, Shumaila will release her upcoming CD “Mannat” (a prayer, a wish) in January 2021, accompanying her vocals on her portable harmonium with North Indian tabla played by Ojas Joshi and the Iranian zither santur played by Mehdi Rezania, Adam Maalouf, on ghatam and frame drum, and Akbar Khamisu Khan on alghoza and Ismail Faqeer on dambur from Sindh, Pakistan.

 This album combines four different styles of singing Sufi Poetry in Sind and will immerse the listener in contemplations of love and self-healing that empowers them in resisting systemic oppression and in finding purpose within a universe rearranging itself.